Skip to content

 Drag & Drop

-The primary way to use your sources with Claude, ChatGPT, Gemini, or Grok.
+The primary way to use your sources with Claude, ChatGPT, Gemini, Grok, or Edison Scientific.
 Studio is your content folder — add sources, then drag them straight into any AI chat.

 How It Works

-Drag the Export button from the tray directly into your Claude, ChatGPT, Gemini, or Grok chat window.
+2. Drag the Export button from the tray directly into your Claude, ChatGPT, Gemini, Grok, or Edison Scientific chat window.
 All sources in the tray are sent at once as files.

 That's it.
 No accounts, no configuration, no extra tools.